nguyentienlinh2611/chalicelab-vscode-agent/.github/CICD.md

 # 4. Create tag and GitHub release
 ```

+**Important Note**: GitHub Actions has a security feature where workflows won't trigger from the same commit that creates or modifies the workflow file.
+If you just added the release workflow, you'll need to make another commit to trigger it.

 ### Option 2: Manual Release via Yarn Commands
 ```bash
 # Test what would be released (dry run)